MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Out-File.md

 ### -Width

-Specifies the number of characters in each line of output.
+Specifies the maximum number of characters in each line of output.
 Any additional characters are truncated, not wrapped.
-If this parameter is not used, the width is determined by the characteristics of the host.
+If this parameter isn't used, the width is determined by the characteristics of the host.
 The default for the PowerShell console is 80 characters.
 If you want to control the width for all invocations of `Out-File` as well as the redirection operators (`>` and `>>`), set `$PSDefaultParameterValues['out-file:width'] = 2000` before using `Out-File`.

 ```yaml
 Type: System.Int32